soverenio/docs/docs/administration/configuring-sensor.md

 Soveren can monitor connections encrypted through service meshes like [Linkerd](https://linkerd.io/) or [Istio](https://istio.io/).

-The Sensor will automatically detect if a service mesh is deployed in the cluster or on the node.
+The Sensor will automatically detect if a service mesh is deployed on the node.
 Fine-tuning is only necessary if your mesh implementation uses non-standard ports.

 For instance, with Linkerd, you may need to include the following in your `values.yaml`: